 - TASH Equity, Opportunity and Inclusion for People with Disabilities since 1975 (TASH)

 - Teacher Education Division, Council of Exceptional Children (TED)

 - National Council on Measurement in Education (NCME)

 If you do not see a major conference for your discipline, please notify the committee and/or specify in your statement how attending this conference will be beneficial to your research.

-Fall 2016 applications are being accepted through October 15, by 5:00 pm.
+Spring 2017 applications are being accepted through February 20, by 5:00 pm.
 A Letter of acceptance for conference participation is not required for application, but it is required when submitting receipts for reimbursement.